 Methods

-[IMPORTANT: Method and results sections were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
+IMPORTANT: Method and results sections were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
 These will be updated following the data collection.
-This is written in past tense, yet no pre-registration or data collection have been conducted.]
+This is written in past tense, yet no pre-registration or data collection have been conducted.

-We determined our sample size by referring to the findings of previous studies.
+We determined our sample size by referring to previous findings.
 Epley, Akalis, et al. (2008, Study 1) observed a correlation of r(18) = .53 between loneliness and anthropomorphism of technological gadgets.
 This effect size, however, was probably an overestimate, being much larger than common effect sizes in social psychology (Lovakov & Agadullina, 2021; Richard et al., 2003) and those obtained in later replications (e.g., Bartz et al., 2016).
-Bartz et al. (2016) found loneliness to predict anthropomorphism, nonetheless with a small-to-medium effect size (rpartial = .17) when non-anthropomorphic ratings of targets (e.g., strength, efficiency, attractiveness), participants’ gender, and experimental condition (recalling a close other vs. an acquaintance) were controlled for.
+Bartz et al. (2016) found loneliness to predict anthropomorphism with a small-to-medium effect size (rpartial = .17) when non-anthropomorphic ratings of targets (e.g., strength, efficiency, attractiveness), participants’ gender, and experimental condition (recalling a close other vs. an acquaintance) were controlled for.
 Our power analysis with G*Power (Faul et al., 2007) suggested that we would need 439 participants to detect this effect size with a linear multiple regression model that has two predictors (i.e., loneliness and non-anthropomorphic ratings), assuming a desired power of .95 and an alpha of .05 (see supplemental materials for details about the analysis).
-To ensure that we have sufficient power to detect weak effects, and given our budget for the study, we decided to collect a larger sample of 1,000 participants.
+Since effect sizes in the literature are mostly overestimates (Button et al., 2013), we decided to err on the side of caution and collect a much larger sample of 1,000 participants, the maximum allowed by our budget, which ensures that we have good power to detect potentially small effect sizes and provide a more accurate effect size estimate.
+Meanwhile, a large sample size can also help compensate for failed attention checks and make well-powered moderator analyses possible (e.g., examining whether the order of measures has an effect).

 Participants